SignNowInc/android-sdk/README.md

 The result of signing(successful or not) will be received by the `activityLauncher` instance used in the `SignnowSession.startSigning` method.

 > If you don't want to use `ActivityResultLauncher` you still have the possibility to use the old approach with request codes.
 If the old way is used you will get the result in `onActivityResult` method.

+## Sample app

+To run a sample app you need to sign in with this account:

+Email: sdk.sampletest@gmail.com

+Password: passqwer1